Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 How to Handle an Unhandled Promise Rejection in JavaScript

-A Promise is a special type of JavaScript object that returns a value you expect to see in the future but do not currently see.
+A Promise is a special JavaScript object representing an asynchronous operation's eventual fulfillment or failure.
 It is similar to making a promise in real life, where you promise to do something in the future.
 A promise always has two outcomes: you either do it by keeping your Promise or you do not.

 JavaScript promises are complex but straightforward to grasp.
 A promise object has two properties: state and result.
 The state can be pending, fulfilled, or rejected; the result can be undefined or the value of the fulfilled or rejected state.

-• Fulfilled: This is the completed and successful state of a Promise.
-It is also known as the fulfilled state and returns the result ( the resolve value).
+• Fulfilled: This is the completed and successful state of a promise.
+It returns the resolve value as a result.

 In clear terms, the promise state is initially pending with a result of undefined; when the Promise's condition is true, the state is fulfilled and has a result with the value of resolve(value); otherwise, when the condition fails, it has an error value of reject (error).